Abby was like a wildfire, consuming everything in her path.

 “Yeah,” I grunted.

-Ox flipped the key and stomped on the pedal, lurching us onto the main track towards the Harrison Ranch Brewhouse.
+Ox turned the key and hit the pedal, sending us down the main track towards the Harrison Ranch Brewhouse.

-Ten acres is and isn’t a lot of land.
-The lane was dusty and hard-packed, much like the rest of the ranch.
-We still had the barbed wire around the property line, but the fuck-off vibes were gone.
+Ten acres can seem like a lot and not much at the same time.
+The lane was dusty and hard, just like the rest of the ranch.
+We still had barbed wire around the property, but the unwelcoming vibes were gone.

-We bumped along the lane, passing the skeletal bones of the new greenhouse.
-The greenhouse was the Harrison’s Ranch’s newest project: farm-to-table foods.
-We already had the goats (great for keeping the grass and fields trimmed) on hand.
+We drove past the bare bones of the new greenhouse.
+The greenhouse was the latest project at Harrison’s Ranch: farm-to-table foods.
+We already had goats, which were great for keeping the grass and fields trimmed.

-I never thought an old MC compound could change so much.
-At least, not with bikers still owning it away.
+I never thought an old MC compound could change so much, especially with bikers still owning it.

-“This place is unreal,” Ox said aloud what I was thinking.
+“This place is incredible,” Ox voiced my thoughts.
 “It wasn’t always like this, right?”

 “No.” I shook my head.
 “No, it wasn’t.
-I remember the first time I set wheels on the Mother Charter compound.
-I didn’t have a single patch on my cut, and my bike was held together with more rust than bolts.”
+I remember the first time I came to the Mother Charter compound.
+I didn’t have a single patch on my cut, and my bike was more rust than bolts.”

 Ox snorted.

-“There wasn’t much here.”
-My hand swept out over the ranch.
-“Back then, we only had the main house, the clubhouse, and the garage.”
+“Back then, all we had was the main house, the clubhouse, and the garage,” I said, gesturing towards the ranch.

-“Now we have the brewhouse, the garden, complete with goats and the gun range—”
+“Now we have the brewhouse, the garden, the goats, and the gun range—”

 “Abby’s Range,” Ox corrected.

 I nodded.
 Abby did spend a lot of time there.
-The crew was so used to seeing their VP in there (whether slinging paints or pistols) it was no longer just the “gun range” but “Abby’s Range.”
-And if she needed to disengage or run away, I’d rather it be there instead of anywhere off the ranch.
+The crew had gotten so used to seeing their VP there, whether she was painting or shooting, that it was no longer just the “gun range” but “Abby’s Range.”
+And if she needed to escape or blow off steam, I’d rather it be there than anywhere off the ranch.
 Because when she was away from home, she was self-destructive.

-It’s how she got tangled up with HellBound in the first place.
+That’s how she got mixed up with HellBound in the first place.

-A wide two-story building, the brewhouse had been a bitch to build.
-And if we thought that had been tough, well, getting the equipment was even harder, but what we spent making it, we’ve made back tenfold.
-If bikers are good for anything, it's knowing good beer from a bad one.
-That included making them.
+A large two-story building, the brewhouse had been a pain to build.
+And getting the equipment was even harder.
+But the money we spent on it, we’ve made back tenfold.
+If there’s one thing bikers know, it's good beer.

-“It’s weird, isn’t it?”
+“It’s strange, isn’t it?”
 Ox looked up at the building.

 “What is?”

-“Bunch of bikers making beer?”
-Ox’s grip shifted along the steering wheel.
+“A bunch of bikers making beer?”
+Ox’s grip shifted on the steering wheel.
 “Farming and running a restaurant?
 When most are high school dropouts?”

 “That’s not all we do—”

-“Maybe,” I finally said, trying not to show my amazement.
+“Maybe,” I finally said, trying to hide my surprise.
 “But I get it.
-Buch of thick-headed blokes cleaning themselves up like they meant to do this all along.
-It’s kinda weird but good.”
+A bunch of hard-headed guys cleaning up their act like they planned it all along.
+It’s strange but good.”

 “When I took over for Roach as president,” I continued, “I thought it would be business as usual.
 Ride bikes, drink beer, and defend our territory.
 But thanks to Kim and The Plan, we’ve become so much more.”

-“The boys, they talk a lot about Kim, but I came around well after she was gone.
+“The guys talk a lot about Kim, but I came around after she was gone.
 What was she like?
 Was she like Abby?”

-I barked a laugh, and it was a little more bitter than it should have been.
+I laughed, but it came out more bitter than I intended.
 I didn’t answer right away.
-Ox once again chafed the edges of the steering wheel.
+Ox fidgeted with the steering wheel.

-“No,” I shook my head.
-“No, it's alright.
-Kim… was the best example of what Satan’s Sons could be.
+“No,” I said, shaking my head.
+“No, it's okay.
+Kim… she was the best example of what Satan’s Sons could be.
 Clean.
 Legit.
 Smart.
 But she wasn’t always like that.
-Like you, I wasn’t around the twins when they were growing up, but Abby tells me Kim used to be the wild and unpredictable one while Abby was the studious wallflower.”
+Like you, I wasn’t there when the twins were growing up, but Abby tells me Kim used to be the wild and unpredictable one while Abby was the studious wallflower.”

 “Naw!”
-Ox slapped the steering wheel, releasing a sharp honk of its horn.
-The honk caught the attention of a few of workers in the brewhouse.
-“Not the same woman who peeled away her own skin to escape HellBound?”
+Ox slapped the steering wheel, causing a sharp honk.
+The sound caught the attention of a few of the workers in the brewhouse.
+“Not the same woman who tore off her own skin to escape HellBound?”

-I nodded and pushed my way out of the golf cart.
+I nodded and climbed out of the golf cart.
 Ox turned off the cart and followed me toward the entrance.

 The way Abby explained it, it’s like she and Kim switched personalities.

-But I don’t know if that’s true.
+But I wasn’t sure if that was true.
 The girl I met that night long, long ago was a spitfire.
 Ready to defend herself from unwanted advances.
 A girl who knew how to get what she wanted, using her young, tight body and large innocent eyes.

 Abby had always been powerful.
-She was just too young at the time to know it.
+She was just too young at the time to realize it.

 Ox grimaced.
 “I’d hate to see what she’s like when she doesn’t play by the rules.”